 Expect the first flight of adult codling moths about 14-30 days after bloom, with the largest numbers when evening temperatures stay above 60°F. Put out your codling moth traps just prior to bloom, so you know when adults are starting to emerge.
-See the Plant Owners Manual page 16 for spray suggestions, or ask for control recommendations at your local co-operative extension service (find yours in the useful links page, click on Growers Info above to find 'Useful Links'.
+See the Plant Owners Manual page 16 for spray suggestions, or ask for control recommendations at your local co-operative extension service (find yours in the useful links page, click on 'Useful Links' at the bottom of the page.

 Learn more about codling moths at the following web site. http://jenny.tfrec.wsu.edu/opm/displayspecies.php?pn=5